CrimsonPinnacle/cloud-labs/networking-labs/aws/creating-application-load-balancer-in-aws.md

 4. Click on the *Instance ID* next to the `[initials]-awsnetworkinglab-instance01` EC2 instance from the list, where `[initials]` are your first, middle, and last name initials.
 5. From the ![Instance State button](media/aws-instance-state-dropdown-button.png), select the *Terminate instance* option.
 6. Click on the ![Terminate button](media/aws-terminate-orange-button.png) on the *Terminate instances* pop-up to confirm.
-7. Repear steps 4 through 6 for the `[initials]-awsnetworkinglab-instance02` EC2 instance.
+7. Repeat steps 4 through 6 for the `[initials]-awsnetworkinglab-instance02` EC2 instance.
 8. Scroll down the left-hand navigation and find section *Load Balancing*.
 9. Click on the *Load Balancers*.
 10. Select the `[initials]-networkinglab-ec2-lb` load balancer.